florian-huber/data_science_course/_sources/book/06_data_science_workflow.md

 - Linear workflows, like **OSEMN** (Obtain, Scrub, Explore, Model, and iNterpret), tend to have a start and end.
 However, it's essential to understand that even in these linear models, iterations within steps are common {cite}`mason_osemn_2010`.
 - There are also **tree-like workflows**, where after a certain step, the process might branch out into multiple paths, reflecting the multifaceted nature of some data science projects {cite}`guo_data_2022`.

 In this book, we'll be introducing our tailored workflow called **ASEMIC** ({numref}`fig_asemic_sketch`).
 Inspired by OSEMN, this framework is designed to capture the essence of a typical data science project while allowing for flexibility.
+Important to note is that the data science typically is linked to overarching questions or tasks.
+Those will largely determine the many decisions we have to take in every phase of our workflow.
 The ASEMIC model comprises:

 - **A**cquire data: This is where we obtain our raw data, the foundation of our entire project.
 - **S**crub data: Data is rarely perfect.
 In this phase, we clean our data by handling missing values, outliers, and errors.